All posts

 Prerequisites

 You need Node.js 20 or later and pnpm (npm or yarn work too, but this tutorial uses pnpm).
-You do not need a ChatGPT account. sunpeak’s local inspector handles everything during development.
+You do not need a ChatGPT account for this local tutorial. sunpeak’s local inspector handles the ChatGPT-style runtime during development, including display modes, theme changes, safe areas, and simulated tool calls.

 Step 1: Create a New Project